Samuel Mulia

-Samuel Mulia (b.
-16 January 1963 – 25 June 2022) was a Chinese Indonesian writer, branding consultant, and fashion designer.
+Samuel Mulia (16 January 1963 – 25 June 2022) was a Chinese Indonesian writer, branding consultant, and fashion designer.

 Personal life and education

 He was born in Denpasar on January 13, 1963.
 Since childhood, he exhibited an effeminate personality, enjoying playing with makeup.
 He realized his attraction to men during his high school years.
 He stopped his education in Faculty of Medicine Udayana University on the third year, before he decided to move to France to learn about fashion.
 He never had relationships with other men until he came back to Jakarta after moving to France.
 While living in Jakarta, he sought relationships using the internet as his mode of dating.
 However, after he was afflicted by kidney failure in 2005 and taken to a hospital in Guangzhou, he began to think that his sexuality was a disease and attended regular testimonials at church.
 Despite this, he never denied his sexuality as a gay man.